Orgosolo mural: Emergence of the mural

 The Orgosolo mural emerged in the late 60s.
 It was during that time that Italy's economic miracle collapsed by massive strikes and social unrest.
 Especially, the later 1973 oil crisis abruptly terminated this boom.
 Thus, murals became a major expression of the social discontent.
 The first mural in Orgosolo was carried out in 1969 by Dionisio, an anarchist theatrical troupe from Milan.
 It questioned what was the role of the island in the Italian government's policy.
-After the idea of mural spread in the small village, a local teacher, Francesco Del Casino, played an important role, as the early works were carried out by his students.
+After the idea of the mural spread in the small village, a local teacher, Francesco Del Casino, played an important role, as the early works were carried out by his students.
 Later on, more experienced workers took the job, making the murals more elaborate both in the style and in the content.
 Del Casino would be the instigator of most paintings of the village of Orgosolo, one of his major motivations being to get students involved in politics.
 Therefore, murals featured the oppression of Nazism, the struggle for liberation, unemployment ratio and education problem.
 Even though many kinds of topics were introduced, political events are still the major topics of the mural.